 - learn how to read and use sire summaries

 - Bite into Beef: Suggested for Beginner Level

 - Here's the Beef: Suggested for Intermediate Level

 - Leading the Charge: Suggested for Advanced Level

 - Beef Helper's Guide: Helper's Guide for Beef 1–3.
 This guide is designed for those leader's assisting with the Beef projects 1-3.
 The guide includes suggested activities, resources and other items to assist you in helping your 4-Her with their projects.

-CLICK HERE to download the 2019 Livestock Ownership Deadlines.
+Scroll down to Resources for the 2021 Livestock Ownership Deadlines.

 Online training REQUIRED for all beef project members